CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 The order of the BGP algorithm process is as follows:

 - **Highest Weight**: Weight is a value from 0 to 65535.
 Weight is not carried in a BGP update but is used locally to influence the best path selection.
-Locally generated routes will have a weight of 32768.
+Locally generated routes have a weight of 32768.

 - **Highest Local Preference**: Local Preference is exchanged between iBGP neighbors only.
-Routes received from eBGP peers will be assigned a Local Preference of 0.
+Routes received from eBGP peers are assigned a Local Preference of 0.
 Whereas weight is used to make route selections without sending additional information to peers, Local Preference can be used to influence routing to iBGP peers.

-- **Locally Originated Routes**: Any route that we are responsible for placing into BGP will be selected as best.
+- **Locally Originated Routes**: Any route that we are responsible for placing into BGP is selected as best.
 This includes static routes, aggregate routes and redistributed routes.

-- **Shortest AS Path**: The path received with the fewest number of ASN hops will be selected.
+- **Shortest AS Path**: The path received with the fewest number of ASN hops is selected.

 - **Origin Check**: Prefer routes with an IGP origin (those routes placed into BGP with a `network` statement) over Incomplete origins (routes places into BGP through redistribution).
 The EGP origin attribute is no longer used.

-- **Lowest MED**: The Multi-Exit Discriminator or MED is sent to eBGP peers to indicate a preference on how traffic should enter an AS.
-A MED received from an eBGP peer will be exchanged with iBGP peers but will be reset to a value of 0 before advertising a prefix to another AS.
+- **Lowest MED**: The Multi-Exit Discriminator or MED is sent to eBGP peers to indicate a preference on how traffic enters an AS.
+A MED received from an eBGP peer is exchanged with iBGP peers but is reset to a value of 0 before advertising a prefix to another AS.

 - **eBGP Routes**: A route received from an eBGP peer is prefered over a route learned from an iBGP peer.